fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/dataset.md

 The dataset needs to be preprocessed to be visualized:

 1. The diseases are stored in one column, separated by |.
 We will split them into separate columns.
-   Theere will be one column for each diseases, with true/false indicating presence/absence (i.e. diseases will be _one-hot encoded_).
+   There will be one column for each diseases, with true/false indicating presence/absence (i.e. diseases will be _one-hot encoded_).
 1. It is useful to inspect age groups, but age is stored as full years.
 We will add a column to group age ranges (i.e. age will be _binned_).